-Since 1962, the Department of Engineering has been accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The Department of Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

-The Department of Engineering adopted the following Program Education Objectives (PEOs) that are reviewed by our constituencies on a regular basis.
-Program educational objectives are broad statements that describe what graduates are expected to attain within a few years after graduation.
+The Department of Engineering adopted the following program education objectives (PEOs) that are reviewed by our constituencies on a regular basis.
+Our program educational objectives are consistent with the college mission, our department philosophy, and are broad statements that describe what graduates are expected to attain within a few years after graduation.
 Program educational objects are based on the needs of the program’s constituencies.

-- Produce graduates who are fully aware of the impact of their work on society, both nationally and globally
+- Show an awareness of the impact of their work on the world

 Achievement of PEOs is based on student outcomes (SOs) that are adopted from ABET Criterion 3.
 SOs describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.
 These are:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - An ability to communicate effectively with a range of audiences.

 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.